bmbeverst/kwin-grayscale-effect/README.md

 # Installation

-Either install manual by coping files or use the `kpackagetool6`.
+Either install manual by coping files or use `kpackagetool6`.
 It may work with `kpackagetool5` but it is untested.

 ## Automated